Alcohol and Entertainment Licensing

 Information on Temporary Event Notices

-Applications may be submitted in person, by post, by fax, by e-mail, or you can apply online
+Applications may be submitted in person, by post, or by e-mail.

 The application must be legible and be capable of being read and reproduced in written form.
 However, an application cannot be accepted as a valid application until all forms, plans and fees have been received and are valid.